 In most cases, an individual facing sentencing for embezzlement-related charges has led an exemplary and law-abiding life.
 Unfortunately, the prosecutor will often describe you in the worst possible way to the sentencing judge.
 I can help you present the proper information about your background, character and potential for rehabilitation to ensure that the sentencing judge receives an accurate and complete reflection of you as a person.

-Financial Crime Defense
+Comprehensive Financial Crimes Defense

 I have extensive experience representing individuals charged with a variety of financial crimes.
 Commonly charged state and federal financial crimes include forgery, identity theft, welfare fraud, internet fraud, credit card fraud, computer crimes, insurance fraud, tax crimes, wire fraud, mail fraud, money laundering and securities fraud.
 Contact me if you find yourself under investigation and are facing charges for any state or federal financial crimes.
 I will fully explain all of your legal defense options to help you successfully resolve your case.